lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   you can then insert in the rest of the file ``${vars.a}`` and ``${vars.b}``, which will be replaced with the specified replacement strings.
 Sequences, or other arbitrary JSON structures, may also be defined and expanded in the same manner.

+properties
+  This optional section may be used to define additional variables, by means of properties files.
+You can specify a single URI (as a string), or an array of URIs (as strings).
+  In order to refer to local files, please use the formats ```file:somefile.props``` for relative pathnames, or ```file:///absolute/path/somefile.props``` for absolute paths.
+  URIs that refer to http/https resources can also be used.

+  The variables will be defined using the name of the property, prefixed by "vars."; for example, ```scala.binary.version``` can be referred to as ```${vars.scala.binary.version}```.

+  Because of the evaluation order, the strings of the URIs of property files may contain expansions of both system properties and shall environment variables; however, they may not refer to vars defined in the 'vars' section of the same file.
+Conversely, those 'vars' may contain expansions that refer to properties loaded using this properties list.

+  Properties files that come earlier in the list have priority.
+Variables that are defined locally, in the 'vars' section, take precedence in any case over all of the properties defined in the properties files of this list.

 The build section
 -----------------